IMPORTANT THINGS YOU NEED TO KNOW

 We’ll also collect information, including CCTV, dashcam footage or images where relevant, from anyone, e.g. claimant, witnesses or police.
 We may also use data from your car/car manufacturer.

-If we get your details from an insurance broker, personal information we hold (e.g. policy details, claims, payment, suspected fraud and other financial crime information) will be shared with them.
+If we get your details from an insurance broker, personal information (e.g. policy details, claims, payment, suspected fraud and other financial crime information and any other data the broker may process as part of your relationship with them) will be shared between us and the broker

 Credit reference agencies (CRA)